tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Transaction validation

-When asked to perform a new transaction, the judging party will sequencially (in the order below) go through multiples steps, or checks.
+When asked to perform a new transaction, the judging party will sequentially (in the order below) go through multiples steps, or checks.

 At every step, if the check fails, the transaction is marked as not valid, and thus, refused.